Wichtige Views

 PCTFREE

-Migration is caused by PCTFREE being set too low; there is not enough room in
+Migration is caused by PCTFREE being set too low; there is not

-PCTFREE set to allow enough space within the block for updates.
+have PCTFREE set to allow enough space within the block for updates.

 multiple of 5 * DB_FILE_MULTIBLOCK_READ_COUNT